grace-anderson/tech-blog/README.md

 ## Project Description
-The **Tech Blog** is a CMS-style blog site, where developers can publish their own blog posts and comment on other developers’ posts.
+The **Tech Blog** is a CMS-style blog site, where developers can publish their own posts and comment on other developers’ posts.
 While developers spend plenty of time creating new applications and debugging existing codebases, most developers also spend some of their time reading and writing about technical concepts, recent advancements, and new technologies.
 Developers can use the Tech Blog to publish their own writing, while monitoring and commenting on other developers' posts.

 The Tech Blog functions simiar to well-known CMS (content management systems), such as Wordpress.
 The Tech Blog app follows the MVC paradigm in its architectural structure, uses Handlebars.js as its templating language, Sequelize as its ORM, the express-session npm package for authentication, and bcrypt for securing user credentials.